Shuangyashan Heilongjiang, China Travel Guide

 English proficiency is very low in Shuangyashan.
 Rely heavily on translation apps.
 Downloading offline language packs for Google Translate is an intelligent move.
 WeChat's built-in translation feature also helps greatly.

-Public buses are a common way to travel inside the city.
+Public buses are a usual way to travel inside the city.
 For convenience, taxis and ride-sharing apps (like Didi) are options.
-For inter-city journeys to Jiamusi or Harbin, trains and long-distance buses are widely used.
+For inter-city excursions to Jiamusi or Harbin, trains and long-distance buses are widely used.

 ATMs are broadly available.
 Digital payment systems like WeChat Pay and Alipay dominate transactions.
 Having some small cash for extremely local vendors is handy, but digital payments are king.
 Tipping is not customary.